 Plains End is the world’s largest natural gas-fired peaking power plant.

 The natural gas-fired, combined-cycle power station is located on a 214-acre site in Freeman, Virginia, approximately eight miles east of the town of Lawrenceville.

 The plant is equipped with three M501GAC gas turbines and one steam turbine.
-With a power output of 276MW each, the gas turbines were manufactured at and shipped from the Savannah Machinery Works factory (Georgia), which is operated by Mitsubishi Heavy Industries (MHI).
+With a power output of 276MW each, the gas turbines were manufactured at and shipped from the Savannah Machinery Works factory in Georgia, which is operated by Mitsubishi Heavy Industries (MHI).

-The M501GAC gas turbine is one of the world's most efficient and large-capacity 60Hz gas turbines and is far more flexible than a steam-cooled unit due to faster ramping, faster start-up and lower emissions.
+The M501GAC gas turbine is one of the world’s most efficient and large-capacity 60Hz gas turbines.
+It is far more flexible than a steam-cooled unit due to faster ramping, faster start-up and lower emissions.
 Equipped with an air-cooled durative of the G Series model, the gas turbine provides greater power output and higher efficiency than the F-class gas turbines.

 The heated air from the combustion turbines is captured and passed through the heat recovery steam generators (HRSG) to create steam that spins another turbine to produce an additional 550MW of electricity.

 The HRSG units incorporate Alstom’s optimised for cycle and constructability (OCC) design, which increases the plant’s performance during gas plant cycling while lowering the construction costs.
 The HRSGs are equipped with selective catalytic reduction (SCR) and carbon monoxide catalyst technology, which helps in reducing emissions from the plant.